Hardly Strictly Bluegrass 18 Brings Music To The Masses

 Returning regular guests at the festival include legendary vocalist and annual HSB closer Emmylou Harris, political firebrand Steve Earle, Texas tunesmiths Jimmie Dale Gilmore, Joe Ely and Butch Handcock (once again performing together with their reunited early ’70s band, the Flatlanders), bluegrass icon Del McCoury, roots-rock revivalist and Blasters founder Dave Alvin (who performs songs from a recent collaborative album with the above mentioned Gilmore, guitar wizard Buddy Miller, British neo-psych troubadour Robyn Hitchcock, noted U.K. songwriters Jon Langford and Nick Lowe, country-folk songbirds Alison Krause and Patty Griffin.

 HSB 18 will offer up sets from a stunningly diverse range of acts covering everything from Latin hip hop (Ana Tijoux) to hard-grooving jazz funk (Greyboy All Stars) to British indie rock (Gomez) to psychedelic folk (local favorites Vetiver).
-On new addition this year will be mandolin virtuoso and former Nickle Creek member Chris Thiele recording an edition of his live NPR show “Live From Here” that took over the spot of Garrison Keillor’s “A Prairie Home Companion” at the Towers of Gold Stage line-up on Friday afternoon with appearances by former Fleetwood Mac guitarist Lindsey Buckingham, New Orleans indie-rockers Hurray for the Riff Raff and songwriter Erin Foley).
-For more detailed schedule information and more, please visit the Hardly Strictly Bluegrass 17 website.
+One new addition this year will be mandolin virtuoso and former Nickle Creek member Chris Thiele recording an edition of his NPR show “Live From Here” that took over the spot of Garrison Keillor’s “A Prairie Home Companion” at the Towers of Gold Stage line-up on Friday afternoon.
+The show is set to include appearances by former Fleetwood Mac guitarist Lindsey Buckingham, New Orleans indie-rockers Hurray for the Riff Raff and songwriter Erin Foley).
+For more detailed schedule information and more, please visit the Hardly Strictly Bluegrass 18 website.

 Hardly Strictly Bluegrass 18